viters/docs/cookbook/add-a-recipe.md

 To begin, there are three key parts to a recipe:

 - **Explanation** — Explain what the recipe is for, in conceptual terms.
 In this section, you want to fully prepare your readers for what they'll get from your recipe.
-The goal is that before your readers even begin the [How To Guide](#how-to-guide) below, they should have a general idea of what the recipe is, the steps involved, and whether it might fit their needs.
+The goal is that before your readers even begin [the recipe](#the-recipe)) below, they should have a general idea of what the recipe is, the steps involved, and whether it might fit their needs.
 - **The Recipe** — Lays out the recipe itself.
 This section is mostly task-oriented, with some light explanation regarding a specific step in the recipe.